🐵 15 Charming Facts about Chimpanzees

 The way chimps live together can evolve over long periods.
 They generally group together in small crowds or ‘parties’.
 However, these parties are also likely to be part of wider ‘communities’.
 It’s just one of many ways in which chimpanzees are very close to humans!

 3. They normally only stick to one continent.

 You’ll only ever find wild chimps on the African continent.
 However, you will find many in conservation centers and zoos all over the world.

 4. They live much longer in captivity than in the wild.

 They tend to live a fair while, though they will live for around a decade shorter in the wild than in captivity.
 Chimps in the wild can be expected to live up to 50 years of age.

 Chimpanzees have much broader palates and diets than many other great apes.
 For example, they are known to enjoy eating seeds, fruits and insects.

-Chimpanzees generally live in the centre of Africa, across a side belt of savannahs and forests.
+Chimpanzees generally live in the center of Africa, across a side belt of savannahs and forests.
 They tend to prefer tropical, humid climates.

 A chimp’s height can be as tall as 1.7m when fully stretched up – which you might see if they choose to trot around on two legs!